Doctor of Physical Therapy (DPT)

 Why Physical Therapy?

 There are myriad reasons to choose Physical Therapy as your career.
 Our students are passionate about helping others and find working with patients to be very rewarding.
-Others enjoy the geographic flexibility and job stability that a Physical Therapy career can provide.
-The U.S. Bureau of Labor Statistics predicts that employment for physical therapists will increase by 22% between the years of 2018-2028, which is much faster than average for all occupations.
-To learn more about a career in physical therapy, join one of our online academic information sessions.
+Others enjoy the geographic flexibility and job stability that a physical therapy career can provide.
+The U.S. Bureau of Labor Statistics predicts that employment for physical therapists will increase by 18% between the years of 2019-2029, which is much faster than average for all occupations.1 To learn more about a career in physical therapy, join one of our online academic information sessions.

 Our pioneering efforts in Physical Therapy education have established an environment of excellence in our DPT programs.
 We strive to offer the highest quality classroom instruction and online courses while taking pride in making the entire educational experience accessible and interactive for students.

-Most of our expert faculty are still practicing clinicians ensuring that your education with be relevant and up-to-date with the latest research and methods in the ever-improving physical therapy industry.
+Most of our expert faculty are still practicing clinicians ensuring that your education will be relevant and up-to-date with the latest research and methods in the ever-improving physical therapy profession.
 You will learn and work with other healthcare students, such as occupational therapist candidates, just as you would in a clinical setting.
 And our student-centered environment ensures that you’ll get personal attention and individualized assistance throughout the program.
-Learn from a University that specializes in the Health Sciences and excellence in graduate education.
+Learn from a university that specializes in the health aciences and excellence in graduate education.